osok/cursor-startup/README.md

 ### AI & Machine Learning Conventions
 - `langchain.md` - LangChain and LangGraph conventions for AI workflows, prompt management, agent patterns, and memory implementations

-## .cursor/
+## Configuration Files

+### MCP Configuration
+- Each capability folder can include its own `mcp.json` for project-specific tool configurations
-- `mcp.json` : this is project related tools, I keep the file-system mcp tool here so I can set its permissions to only the project directory.
+- The filesystem MCP tool permissions should be set to the specific project directory

-## .cursor/rules
+- Configuration is capability-specific to optimize for development vs security review workflows

+### Cursor Rules (Embedded in Capabilities)
+Both capability folders include embedded cursor rules:
-- 001-project-organization.mdc - Project organization and file usage guidelines (Rule Type: Manual)
+- **001-project-organization** - Project organization and file usage guidelines (Always Applied)
-- 002-development-workflow.mdc - Task management and workflow rules (Rule Type: Always)
+- **002-development-workflow** - Task management and workflow rules (Always Applied)
-- 003-testing-guidelines.mdc - Testing workflow and conventions (Rule Type: Manual)
+- **003-testing-guidelines** - Testing workflow and conventions (Manual)
-- 004-context7-integration.mdc - Context7 integration settings (Rule Type: Always)
+- **004-context7-integration** - Context7 integration settings (Always Applied)
-- 005-coding-conventions.mdc - this explains how to use the files in the convention directory
-- 010-documentation-usage.mdc - this explains how to use the mcp server to create uml and other project docs (*NOTE See: https://github.com/osok/mcp-support-docs)

-## Other files
+- **005-coding-conventions** - Framework-specific coding convention usage (Manual)
+- **010-documentation-usage** - MCP documentation tool usage guidelines (Always Applied)

+### External Files
-- `github.sh` : should reside outside the project directory and only needs to be set up once.  in your `~/.cursor` dir is a good place for it.
+- `github.sh` : Should reside outside the project directory (recommended: `~/.cursor/`)
-- `cursor-mcp.json` : goes in the IDE cursor settings.
+- `cursor-mcp.json` : Goes in the IDE cursor settings for global MCP configuration

 ## Usage Instructions

+### Getting Started

+1. **Choose Your Capability**:
+   - Copy the `Software Development/` folder for development projects
+   - Copy the `Security Code Review/` folder for security audits
+   - Copy both folders if you need both capabilities

+2. **Setup Your Project**:
+   - Copy the chosen capability folder(s) to your project root
+   - Rename the folder(s) as needed (e.g., remove the capability prefix)
+   - Follow the specific setup instructions for each capability below

+### Software Development Setup

 1. **Select Relevant Conventions**: Only copy the convention files from the `conventions/` directory that match your project's technology stack
 2. **Customize as Needed**: Adapt the conventions to match your specific project requirements
-3. **Keep Updated**: Regularly review and update conventions as your project evolves
+3. **Create Design Document**: Use Sonnet to create your project design in `docs/Design.md`
+4. **Initialize Task List**: Process the design to create an implementation plan in `docs/task_list.md`
+5. **Configure MCP Tools**: Set up the documentation generation tools for UML and module functions
-4. **Team Alignment**: Ensure all team members understand and follow the established conventions
+6. **Team Alignment**: Ensure all team members understand and follow the established conventions

+### Security Code Review Setup

+1. **Define Scope**: Update `docs/Security_review.md` with your specific audit objectives
+2. **Configure Project Path**: Update the project path in `docs/default_prompt.md` to match your target codebase
+3. **Generate Documentation**: Use MCP doc-tools to create UML, module functions, and tree structure
+4. **Create Task Plan**: Generate a comprehensive security review task list based on the security checklist
+5. **Setup Output Structure**: Ensure the `docs/output/` directory exists for findings and reports

+### Workflow Commands

+**For Software Development:**
+- `continue` - Resume development work based on task list
+- Follow the checkpoint system for quality gates
+- Update notes and task list regularly

+**For Security Code Review:**
+- `start` - Initialize security review with documentation generation and task planning
+- `continue` - Proceed with next security review tasks
+- `finish` - Complete review with final analysis and true positive validation

-## Tools
+## Tools and MCP Configuration

+### Core Tools (Used by Both Capabilities)

-- `filesystem` : allows access to project files so it can read / write files on your behalf.
+- `filesystem` : Allows access to project files for reading and writing
-- `github` : interact with github
+- `docs-generator` (MCP): Creates UML diagrams, module-functions documentation, and tree structures
-- `exa-mcp` : allows AI to search the web to find updated information.
+- `exa-mcp` : Web search capability for finding updated information
-- `context7` : provides up to date documentation on a number of libraries, so the AI knows how to properly code.
-- `docs-generator` : creates text based UML for all OO, module-functions doc that describes the methods in non OO code, and a tree structure for the project.
-This keeps cursor from duplicating code or getting lost in the project.
+- `context7` : Provides up-to-date documentation for libraries and frameworks

+### Development-Specific Tools

+- `github` : GitHub integration for repository management
+- Supports all major development frameworks and libraries
+- Automated testing and quality gate enforcement

+### Security Review-Specific Tools

+- Static analysis integration (Bandit, Semgrep, CodeQL)
+- Vulnerability scanning capabilities
+- CVSS scoring and MITRE categorization
+- Comprehensive security checklist automation

+### MCP Configuration Files

+Each capability includes its own MCP configuration:
+- **Software Development**: Optimized for development workflows, code generation, and project management
+- **Security Code Review**: Configured for security analysis, vulnerability detection, and audit reporting

+The MCP tools automatically generate documentation that prevents code duplication and helps maintain project context across both development and security review phases.